WatsonGroupTCD/Occupation-matrix-control-in-VASP/README.md

 2) To obtain localisation at a specific site (atom and location) and look for the minimum energy occupation.

-More details van be found in the pdf.
+More details can be found in the pdf.